JetBrains/mps-coderules/docs/content/example-lambdacalc-ext.md

 Simply Typed Lambda Calculus (STLC) is a famous example favored by textbook authors.
 This sample demonstrates how a classical type checking algorithm (Hindley-Milner[^hm]) designed for this language can be implemented using Code Rules.
 It also presents two substantial extensions to basic Hindley-Milner type inference: type annotations and typeclasses from Haskell.
-They will be discussed in succession, highlighting some of the useful features of Code Rules language and implementation challenges that type system itself introduces.
+They will be discussed in succession, highlighting some of the useful features of Code Rules language and implementation challenges that typesystem itself introduces.
-These extensions show that even an advanced type system can be implemented using Code Rules, and in a natural way rule-based way.
+These extensions show that even an advanced typesystem can be implemented using Code Rules, and in a natural way rule-based way.

 For purposes of keeping this sample a bit simpler, we keep the language confined to boolean values.
 Aside of boolean constants `True` and `False`, the mandatory lambda abstraction and application, `let-in` expression, and `if-then-else`, we have in addition defined pairs of values and `fix` operator to support recursion.